kaizhu256/node-utility2/README.md

 /*
     example.js

-    this shared browser / node script will programmatically run phantomjs browser tests and coverage on itself
+    this shared browser / node script will programmatically run browser tests with coverage (via istanbul-lite and phantomjs-lite)

     instruction
         1. save this js script as example.js